ratanachh/npa/docs/tasks/phase7.5-orphan-removal/README.md

 - [x] Performance optimized for bulk operations
 - [x] No accidental deletions (false positives)
 - [x] Works with cascade operations
+- [x] Inverse-side OneToOne relationships handled correctly
+- [x] ManyToMany orphan removal with correct key types
+- [x] ManyToOne relationships explicitly excluded (not suitable for orphan removal)

 **All acceptance criteria met!** ✅

+## Bug Fixes

+### Bug 1: Inverse OneToOne Orphan Removal
+**Issue**: When orphan removal is enabled on an inverse-side OneToOne relationship (with `MappedBy`), the generated code attempted to access `existing.{PropertyName}`, but `existing` is loaded via `GetByIdAsync`, which doesn't eagerly load related entities by default.
+This caused the relationship property to be null, preventing orphan detection from working.

+**Fix**: For inverse OneToOne relationships, the code now queries the current entity's table for the FK value and then queries the target entity directly, ensuring orphan detection works correctly.

+### Bug 2: ManyToMany Key Type Mismatch
+**Issue**: The ManyToMany orphan removal code generation used `info.KeyType` when querying related entity IDs from the join table, but it should use the related entity's key type.
+If the related entity has a different key type than the current entity (e.g., current is `int`, related is `Guid`), this caused a type mismatch when comparing IDs.

+**Fix**: The code now uses `GetRelatedEntityKeyType` helper method to ensure correct type casting in queries.

 ## Dependencies
 - Phase 7.1: Relationship-Aware Repository Generation